Adidas sells another batch of Yeezy sneakers left over from breakup with Ye

 The company said the latest release started Monday on digital platforms.
 The range available will be products from 2022 including what Adidas said were some of its most popular designs.

-Last year Adidas earned 750 million euros ($813 million) in revenue from two Yeezy releases, down from 1.2 million euros in 2022.
+Last year Adidas earned 750 million euros ($813 million) in revenue from two Yeezy releases, down from 1.2 billion euros in 2022.

+This version corrects to say revenue was down from 1.2 billion euros in 2022.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.